AviatrixSystems/Docs/HowTos/tgw_plan.rst

 =========================================================

-AWS Transit Gateway (TGW) Orchestrator Plan is the first stage in deploying a Transit Network using TGW.
+AWS Transit Gateway (TGW) Orchestrator Plan is the first stage in deploying a Transit Network using Transit Gateway.
 After you go through the Plan stage configuration, you can proceed to the `Build stage <https://docs.aviatrix.com/HowTos/tgw_build.html>`_ to attach VPCs.